Sushant-Padha/awesome-mc-server-builder/README.md

 ## Installation

 Prerequisites:
 - Java pre-downloaded on the system (see https://minecraft.fandom.com/wiki/Tutorials/Update_Java#Where_to_download to see which java version and build is best for your OS and architecture for minecraft)
 - A free account on https://ngrok.com

 This script can be downloaded in two ways:

 1. **BASIC**
-    Download source code zip
+    Download source code zip and unzip it anywhere

 2. **ADVANCED**
     `git clone` the repo